mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

    This indicates how to handle options that are not listed explicitly in the ``allowOptions`` list for a given package.
-If ``true``, options that aren't listed are allowed to be set, and if ``false``, only the options that are listed explicitly as ``true`` for the given package can have their options set.
+If ``true``, options that are not listed are allowed to be set, and if ``false``, only the options that are listed explicitly as ``true`` for the given package can have their options set.